 I have tested with all the instruments is the Lenovo TAB3 7

 Essential.
 The positives about this tablet is that 1) it works

 with all the instruments and 2) it's cheap.
 Disadvantages are 1)

 it's display is lower resolution and has an incorrect aspect ratio

-therefore potentially able to run ColorMeter, are also widely
+and therefore potentially able to run ColorMeter, are also widely

 Note that a number of people have reported problems with

 using some Samsung models (Galaxy S3, Galaxy Tab 3, Galaxy